Food as Medicine: a 48-hour inflammation reset

-A 48-hour plan for bloat, brain fog, and “wired-tired” without a complicated diet.
+A simple plan for bloat, brain fog, and "wired-tired"—no complicated diet required.

 What causes inflammation?